All Products

 • Job resource group: Maximum Computing Resources, Spot Instance, and Spark Configuration.

-You cannot modify other properties, including Resource Group Name, Job Type, Engine of interactive resource groups, and Minimum Computing Resources of job resource groups.
+You cannot modify other properties, including Resource Group Name, Job Type, Engine for interactive resource groups, Minimum Computing Resources for job resource groups, and Deployment Mode and Worker Group Name for AI resource groups.

 • For the default resource groups named user_default and serverless: